Net bundles over posets and K-theory: Locally constant bundles and comparison with ordinary -theory.

+When $M$ is a manifold $H^i(M,R)$ is eventually trivial and the above direct sum is indeed finite.

-\begin{teo} Let $M$ be a Hausdorff, locally arcwise and simply connected space.
+\begin{teo} Let $M$ be a locally compact Hausdorff space, locally arcwise and simply connected.
 Then the categories $V_{net}(M_{\prec})$ and $V_{lc}(M)$ are equivalent.
-Moreover, $\Krm^0(M_\prec)$ is isomorphic to the representation ring of $\pi_1(M)$, and describes the Grothendieck ring associated with $\dot V_{lc}(M)$. \end{teo}
+Moreover, $\Krm^0(M_\prec)$ is isomorphic to the representation ring of $\pi_1(M)$, and describes the Grothendieck ring associated with $\dot V_{lc}(M)$.
+There is a forgetful map into topological K-theory